elierotenberg/nexus-flux/README.md

 Nexus Flux is built with React, Nexus Uplink and React Nexus in mind, but it is not tied to any of these projects and can be used a standalone library.

+#### Use cases

+Nexus Flux is designed with the following use cases in mind:

+- Implementing Flux over the Wire: dispatch actions from clients and propagate store updates to all connected clients in real time, efficiently.

+- Expose an isomorphic environment to an app: initialize a local flux on the server using the `request` object, or in the browser using the `window` object, and abstract it away.

+- Defer expensive calculations off the main thread: fetch raw collections from a remote cache, filter & retreat locally without blocking the main UI thread.

 #### Client usage example (in a React view)

 ```js